avinesh223143/Code-Blocks-Experiment-1/README.md

 • 	IP address of the remote machine
 • 	Port address of both local and remote machines
 • 	Error rate
-7. Choose the file and verify the Go-Back-N protocol operation.
+7. Choose the file and verify the Go-Back-N protocol operation..

 💻 Program
 ~~~